Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: Robust Convex Optimization and Scenario Approach

 Consider a robust convex optimization (RCO) of the form \beq \min_{\theta\in\Theta}&& c'\theta~~\text{subject to}~f(\theta,q)\le 0, \forall q\in\cQ , \enq where $\Theta\subseteq \bR^n$ is a convex and closed set with non-empty interior, and the scalar-valued function $f(\theta,q): \bR^n\times \cQ \rightarrow \bR$ is convex in the decision vector $\theta$ for any $q\in\cQ \subseteq \bR^l$.
 The uncertainty $q$ enters into the constraint function $f(\theta,q)$ without assuming any structure, except for the Borel measurability \cite{ash2000pam} of $f(\theta,\cdot)$ for any fixed $\theta$.
 In particular, $f(\theta,\cdot)$ may be affected by parametric (possibly nonlinear) and nonparametric uncertainty.

-For simplicity, we assume that the objective function $c'\theta\in\bR$ is linear in $\theta$.
-However, the linearity is not essential and the results of the paper still hold for any convex function by a simple relaxation.
+Note that a linear objective function is not essential and the results of the paper still hold for any convex function by a simple relaxation.
 Specifically, consider a convex objective function $f_0(\theta)$ and introduce an auxiliary variable $t$.
 Then, the optimization in (\ref{rcp_opt}) is equivalent to

 Obviously, the above objective function becomes linear in the augmented decision variable $(\theta,t)$ and is of the same form as (\ref{rcp_opt}).
 That is, there is no loss of generality to focus on a linear objective function.